Teradata/python-driver/README.md

 `.execute(` *SQLRequest* `,` *OptionalSequenceOfParameterValues* `, ignoreErrors=` *OptionalSequenceOfIgnoredErrorCodes* `)`

 Executes the SQL request.
 If a sequence of parameter values is provided as the second argument, the values will be bound to question-mark parameter markers in the SQL request.
+Parameter values may also be specified as a pandas DataFrame.
 Specifying parameter values as a mapping is not supported.

 The `ignoreErrors` parameter is optional.
 The ignored error codes must be specified as a sequence of integers.